tblenkinsop/Slip-and-Dilation-Tendencies/README.md

 Import the csv file to a GIS as a text-delimited file, noting that the geographic information for the fault segmetns is in the final column as WKT text

+Labels are provded as a .gpkg file

+The Slip and Dilation tendencies are also avialable in gpkg format